 Small Express Studios at Firehouse and West 59th Street: No additional crew members required.

 Certified Producers are not permitted to modify or touch lighting equipment.

 MNN does not supply any media to record on for studio production, XDCam or otherwise.

 MNN provides a limited amount of props and set pieces on a first-come, first-served basis.
 Props cannot be reserved in advance and must be returned to their designated location upon completion of use.
-Certified Producers can bring their own props at the beginning of their reservation, but they cannot be stored at the facility and must be taken out of the facility upon completion of the studio reservation.
+Community Producers can bring their own props at the beginning of their reservation, but they cannot be stored at the facility and must be taken out of the facility upon completion of the studio reservation.
 MNN does not accept shipments of props, furniture, instruments or any other set pieces.

-Certified Producers are responsible for all MNN studio equipment during their use or the use of their guests or crew.
-Certified Producers are responsible for the conduct of their guests and crew.
+Community Producers are responsible for all MNN studio equipment during their use or the use of their guests or crew.
+Producers are responsible for the conduct of their guests and crew.
 Guests and crew members must follow applicable MNN policies and guidelines, including MNN’s Code of Conduct and Community Standards.
 All crew and guests are using MNN studios at their own risk.
 Please alert all studio guests and crew to be mindful and cautious while using MNN’s equipment and facilities.